sha-red/pandora/vm/README.txt

 Pan.do/ra VM are based on cloud images.
 You also qemu to run the vm and virtualbox to convert the image

-  apt-get install vmdebootstrap virtualbox qemu qemu-utils apt-get install kvm cloud-utils
+  apt-get install virtualbox qemu qemu-utils apt-get install kvm cloud-utils